inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 ..
 Virtual interface basically has a VirtualTunnel in it.

 Some parameters of the virtual tunnel need to be configured, such as which real interface to send packets on, and how to connect to the 802.1q submodule of the host.
 The tunnel submodule of the virtual interface accesses the 802.1q module via a socket.
-(In INET, sockets are used by modules, such as applications, to access protocol services in a network node.) **We need to enable the 802.1q module's socket so that the tunnel can use the module's protocol service:**
+(In INET, sockets are used by modules, such as applications, to access protocol services in a network node.)
+We need to enable the 802.1q module's socket so that the tunnel can use the module's protocol service:

 .. the 802.1q is configured to have one:

 ..
 Sockets are used by modules, such as applications, to access protocol services in a network node.
 In this case, the tunnel submodule of the virtual interface accesses the 802.1q module via a socket; hence the 802.1q is configured to have one:

 .. literalinclude:: ../omnetpp.ini
-   :start-at: *.host*.ieee8021q.hasSocketSupport = true
+   :start-at: *.host{1..2}.ieee8021q.hasSocketSupport = true
-   :end-at: *.host*.ieee8021q.hasSocketSupport = true
+   :end-at: *.host{1..2}.ieee8021q.hasSocketSupport = true
    :language: ini

 Here is the configuration for the virtual interface's tunnel submodule: